 Station One

-Where making begins.
 Saws, planes, chisels, files, clamps, soldering irons.
 The goal is not nostalgia.
-It is material literacy — understanding how wood, metal, plastic, and electronics behave under your hands.
+It is learning how wood, metal, plastic, and electronics behave under your hands.
 A board resists a saw cut in a way that teaches tolerances no screen can replicate.
 Every station that follows depends on this understanding.

 Station Two